aminomancer/Netflix-Marathon-Pausable/README.md

 The hotkey also displays a brief popup showing whether the interval is paused or resumed, so you won't lose track of whether it's on or off.
 The script uses configuration variables, so you can change them on your script addon's "Values" page if you want to change the hotkey, disable one of the websites, change the interval rate, change various aspects of the pause/resume popup, or disable the popup altogether.

+If there's some player or skip element that this script doesn't handle, make a post on the Issues page with some details, and if possible a valid CSS selector for the element you're thinking of. (right click > inspect source) If it doesn't have a static class or id then give me the tag name, text content, img src, or anything else that could conceivably be used to identify it in the DOM.
+Thanks~

 Forked from [Netflix Marathon](https://greasyfork.org/en/scripts/30029-netflix-marathon)